amawada/amarill-ui-core/README.md

-# amarill-ui
+# amarill UI-Core
-A GUI for amarill
+The core of a Web-GUI for [amarill](https://github.com/amawada/amarill-core).